 Experiencing excessive worry or anxiety is a serious mental health concern that might impact your life in a number of ways.
 It can cause racing thoughts, induce palpitations, make you feel jittery and fatigued and even impact your physical health, causing headaches and gastrointestinal issues.
 However, as distressing as this emotion is, it exists to serve a few vital functions.
-Here are some of the benefits of anxiety.

 Anxiety is more of an anticipatory response to situations.
 You might feel worried that something might go wrong.
 For example, you feel anxious before an important work presentation.
 This feeling might then cause you to think of everything that might go wrong – maybe the laptop will stop working at an important point in the presentation or maybe you’ll forget what you have to say, etc. Once you are aware of everything that could go wrong, you would work to ensure that these outcomes don’t happen, and be better prepared to deal with them if they did.